CluedIn-io/CluedIn.Documentation/docs/040-integration/crawlers/010-introduction.md

 ## Introduction

 The first thing you need to do when CluedIn is running, is to feed it with data.
 You need to choose which data you want to add to CluedIn.
 Data is pushed into CluedIn via integrations.
-You have two options
+You have two options:

 - [Installing an existing integration](./install-integrations)
 - Building a custom integration